Jet Greaves

-Calvin Jet Greaves (pronounced /'grivz/; born March 30, 2001) is a Canadian professional ice hockey goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).
+Calvin Jet Greaves (pronounced /'grivz/; born March 30, 2001) is a Canadian professional ice hockey player who is a goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).

-Greaves made his NHL debut on April 4, 2023, in a game against the Toronto Maple Leafs.
-In the process, he set the record for most saves by a Columbus goaltender in their debut match.
+Greaves made his NHL debut on April 4, 2023, in a game against the Toronto Maple Leafs, and set the record for most saves by a Columbus goaltender in their debut match.

 Playing career

 Born and raised in Cambridge, Ontario, Greaves grew up playing for minor league teams in the Cambridge area.
 His play for the Cambridge Hawks led to Greaves being selected by the Barrie Colts in the third round, 56th overall in the 2017 Ontario Hockey League (OHL) draft.
 Greaves spent the season following his OHL draft selection with the Guelph Hurricanes of the Greater Ontario Junior Hockey League before joining the Colts for the 2018–19 OHL season.
 In his rookie season, Greaves was named to the OHL's First All-Rookie Team.
 Greaves spent two seasons with Barrie, splitting the net in relatively equal appearances with Kai Edmonds in his rookie season, and Artūrs Šilovs in his sophomore campaign (despite being expected to be the team's starter in his second year).
 The OHL cancelled its 2020–21 season amid the COVID-19 pandemic in Ontario; Greaves did not sign with an out-of-province or international team during this stoppage, and as a result, did not play in what would have been his third OHL season.

 Greaves was never selected in a National Hockey League (NHL) draft, although he was first eligible to be drafted in 2019.
 Despite not playing competitive hockey in what would have been the 2020–21 season, Greaves was signed to a professional contract by the Cleveland Monsters of the American Hockey League, the top affiliate club of the Columbus Blue Jackets of the NHL.
 He made his professional debut on October 23, 2021, making 40 saves in a 2–1 win over the Belleville Senators.
 Greaves' first professional season was split between the Monsters and the Kalamazoo Wings of the ECHL.
 Although he was not the primary goalie in the Blue Jackets' prospects system, Greaves impressed the team with his play, and was signed to a three-year, entry-level contract by the club on February 20, 2022.